-The influence of Asian culture on Hawaii dates back to the rise of the sugar industry when many Chinese immigrants moved to Hawaii in the late 18th and early 19th centuries and worked on the plantations.
-The earliest Chinese immigrants came from the impoverished Guangdong province in Southern China, primarily speaking Cantonese.
-By the mid 1800’s there were nearly 50,000 Chinese immigrants who had made the Hawaiian Islands their home.
-These people continued to stay in Hawaii after their work contracts had expired, excelling in small business ownership in areas such as Chinatown in Honolulu.
-Because the majority of Chinese immigrants were male workers in the sugar industry, they often married into other ethnic groups, including native Hawaiians.
+The influence of Asian cultures on Hawaii dates back to the rise of the sugar industry.
+This was when the Chinese immigrated to Hawaii to work on plantations beginning in the late 18th century.
+The first arrival of Chinese immigrants marked beginning of cultural diversity in Hawaii.
+The earliest Chinese immigrants came from Guangdong province in southern China, primarily speaking Cantonese.
+By the mid 1800’s, there were nearly 50,000 Chinese immigrants making Hawaii their home.
+But instead of returning home, these people continued to stay in Hawaii after their work contracts expired.
+They then excelled in small business ownership and lived in areas such as Chinatown in Honolulu.
+Because the majority of Chinese immigrants were male, they often married into other ethnic groups, including native Hawaiians.

 Europe and North America

 American Protestant missionaries came from New England in 1819.
 Their arrival had a profound influence on Hawaii and its people.
 Many schools, churches and institutions owe their existence today to Protestant missionaries.
 This in turn, also had a significant impact upon Hawaii’s leaders that attended such schools and institutions.
 Also, the missionaries were successful in converting Hawaiian royalty to Christianity.
 As such, they were also influential in ending the venerable Hawaiian kapu system of laws.

 American businessmen who moved to Hawaii became the principal driver of immigration.
 The sugar, pineapple and coffee plantations that they established in the 1800s required large numbers of laborers.
 This in turn, sparked the large number of immigration by other ethnic groups into Hawaii.
 This was because there were not enough people in local labor pool to support those industries.
 The need for labor in plantations is the main reason why there is cultural diversity in Hawaii.